 Most people are anxious or have some feelings of anxiety at one point or another in their life.
 It’s just a normal response to stress, and stress is just a natural part of life.
 But how do you know if your feelings have gone from run-of-the-mill stress to actual anxiety?

 One of the most common symptoms of an anxiety disorder is worrying too much about things you can’t control.
 Generally, life’s little worries are taken in stride, and most of the time they can be set aside, allowing the ability to focus on more important things.
 Similar to stress, minor worries are simply a fact of life.
 But if you find yourself preoccupied—even obsessed—with seemingly minor issues, it may be a sign of anxiety.
+Some call this a panic attack.

 Or perhaps you find yourself worrying over things even when there’s clear evidence that you don’t need to worry about them.
 Are you concerned with your child’s grades, even though their teacher told you they’re doing really well in class?
 Irrational worries like this one may also be a symptom of an anxiety disorder.